- an international symbol for year, taken from

 Avogadro was the first to conclude from Dalton's atomic theory that equal

-volumes of gases (at the same temperature and pressure) must contain equal
+volumes of gases (at the same temperature and pressure) must contain an equal

 number of molecules.